docker-library/docs/sonarqube/content.md

 docker container run --name sonarqube-custom -p 9000:9000 sonarqube:10.6-community
 ```

+You can then browse to `http://localhost:9000` or `http://host-ip:9000` in your web browser to access the SonarQube web interface.

 ### Database

 By default, the image will use an embedded H2 database that is not suited for production.